slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - succeful takers are the most visible people in organizations.
 - convincing vs inspiring leadership
 - There are three keys: honesty, effectiveness, and efficiency.

-Beth Comstock:
-Third: Rather than doing long, convoluted employee surveys, stick to a simple feedback mechanism: Continue, or consider.
-You get feedback that says either “Continue doing X” or “Consider changing X to make it better.”
-It’s really simple, fast and actionable.
-8. Prioritize Innovation and Observe Patterns That Block It: Innovating is really hard.
-Good leaders understand they have to navigate the tension.
-Sometimes leaders give up, and they don’t hold their team accountable for growing.
-They themselves back off on it.
-And so is it any wonder that the people on the team deprioritize innovating?.
 -->

 > *'If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
 No explicit statements needed.
 If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.'*